bigbadcon/bbc-11ty/src/games-on-demand-how-it-works.md

 **Before games start:**

-1. Come by the Contra Costa rooms and check out the games on offer.
+1. Come by the Regency room and check out the games on offer.
 2. Pick up a boarding pass from our hosts.
 3. If you need extra time during boarding, let our hosts know!